Zebra Mildliner Review

-When I first came across to this brand I had never heard of the word mildliner.
+When I first came across this brand I had never heard of the word mildliner.

 The Midliners are also dual tip pens; they have a broad chisel tip on one end and a bullet fine tip on the other end of the pen.
 This allows you to not only highlight text but also underline and write notes with the fine tip.

 Zebra has more recently also released the Mildliner brush pens.
-These are available in the same 15 original ink color as the highlighters.
+These are available in the same 15 original ink colors as the highlighters.

 Where to buy zebra mildliners?

 I got my 5 mildliner packs on Amazon for a very reasonable price.
 If you purchase the sets alone you will eventually pay more per set.